Facial Fillers in Brazil: restoring volume and contour with hyaluronic acid

 Can fillers replace a facelift?

 No. Fillers restore volume; a facelift repositions tissues that have descended with gravity.
 They are different treatments for different problems.
 Trying to replace a facelift with excessive filler volumes is a mistake that results in swollen and artificial faces.
-If there is significant sagging, a facelift is the correct indication.
+If there is significant sagging, a facelift is the correct recommendation.

 Can I get fillers if I have cold sores?